askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Russell F., 4/4/2006

 It is there, but not easy to find.
 You will not be able to test the salt.
-It will only be about 1/15th that of ocean water.
+It will only be about 1/17th that of ocean water.
 Most people agree that the feel of the water is better and more to their liking.
-If you don't tell them - they won't know why the water looks, feels and smells better!!!
+If you don't tell them - they won't know why the water looks, feels and smells better!
 I hope that this is what you were looking to hear.

 Sincerely.
 Alan Schuster, 4/4/2006